There are many different types of antidepressants. The best choice for you can depend on:

 - other medical conditions

-'When I was depressed I felt as if I was slipping down a dark tunnel and couldn’t climb back up to see the light again.
-Once my anti depressants started to work I didn’t feel as if I was slipping anymore.
-I still felt quite low at times but I kept seeing more and more light.
+'When I was depressed, I felt as if I was slipping down a dark tunnel and couldn’t climb back up to see the light again.
+Once my antidepressants started to work, I didn’t feel as if I was slipping anymore.
+I still felt quite low at times but kept seeing more light.
 I felt I now had the strength to grab hold at the top and pull myself out.'

-In the past 10 to 15 years a lot of new anti depressant medicines have become available.
+In the past 10 to 15 years, many new antidepressant medicines have become available.
 These seem to be more effective with fewer side effects than many of the older types.